Rohan885103/Assignment/README.md

 # Goals / Outcomes ✨
 - To test knowledge of using sockets (socket.io) and events
-- Understanding of callbacks, hooks and function references
+- Understanding of callbacks, hooks and function references &nbsp;
+# Steps to run app ✨
+- Download zip folder and unzip it in local device.
+- Open unzip folder in code editor
+- Open Terminal and run below 2 commands.
+- npm install
+- npm start

 &nbsp;
 # Pre-requisites ✅